-8.1.3 Nonhydrostatic Modeling
+8.1.4 Nonhydrostatic Modeling

-Participant Eric Blayo, Laurent Debreu, Emilie Duval.
+Participant: Eric Blayo, Laurent Debreu, Emilie Duval.

-In the context of the French initiative CROCO (Coastal and Regional Ocean COmmunity model, https://www.croco-ocean.org) for the development of a new oceanic modeling system, Emilie Duval is working on the design of methods to couple local nonhydrostatic models to larger scale hydrostatic ones (PhD started in Oct.
+In the context of the French initiative CROCO (Coastal and Regional Ocean COmmunity model, www.croco-ocean.org) for the development of a new oceanic modeling system, Emilie Duval is working on the design of methods to couple local nonhydrostatic models to larger scale hydrostatic ones (PhD started in Oct.
 2018).
 Such a coupling is quite delicate from a mathematical point of view, due to the different nature of hydrostatic and nonhydrostatic equations (where the vertical velocity is either a diagnostic or a prognostic variable).
 A thorough analysis of the different families of waves that can be present in these equations was performed.
+Moreover a decomposition of the solutions into vertical modes, which is quite usual in the hydrostatic case, has been generalized in the nonhydrostatic case, which could be an interesting lead for coupling algorithms.
 A prototype has been implemented, which allows for analytical solutions in simplified configurations and makes it possible to test different numerical approaches.

-8.1.4 Machine learning for reconstruction of model parameters.
+8.1.5 Machine learning for reconstruction of model parameters.

-Participants Laurent Debreu, Eugene Kazantsev, Arthur Vidard, Olivier Zahm.
+Participants: Laurent Debreu, Eugene Kazantsev, Arthur Vidard, Olivier Zahm.

 Artificial intelligence and machine learning may be considered as a potential way to address unresolved model scales and to approximate poorly known processes such as dissipation that occurs essentially at small scales.
 In order to understand the possibility to combine numerical model and neural network learned with the aid of external data, we develop a network generation and learning algorithm and use it to approximate nonlinear model operators.

-Beginning with a simple nonlinear equations like transport-diffusion and Burgers ones, we use artificially generated external data to learn the network by Adam algorithm [59].
-Results show the possibility to approximate nonlinear, and even discontinuous dissipation operator with a quite good accuracy, however, several millions iterations are necessary to learn.
-Another potential way to reconstruct subgrid scales consists in application the Image Super-Resolution methods that refer to the process of recovering high-resolution images from low-resolution image in computer vision and image processing.
-Recent years have shown remarkable progress of image super-resolution using machine learning techniques [73].
+A potential way to reconstruct subgrid scales consists in application the Image Super-Resolution methods that refer to the process of recovering high-resolution images from low-resolution image in computer vision and image processing.
+Recent years have shown remarkable progress of image superresolution using machine learning techniques [84].
 We try to use this methodology in order to identify fine structure of the chaotic turbulent solution of a simple barotropic ocean model.
 After the learning the flow patterns obtained by the high resolution model, the neuron net can identify fine structure in the low-resolution model solution with better precision than bicubic interpolation.